Sciadopitys verticillata: Description

-Sciadopitys verticillata is a slow-growing evergreen conifer native to Japan.
+S. verticillata is a slow-growing evergreen conifer native to Japan.
 It typically reaches 10–15 m (33–50 ft) in cultivation, though larger specimens may occur in the wild.
-The species is characterized by reddish-brown bark that peels in vertical strips and by its distinctive foliage, which consists of whorled, glossy, dark green phylloclade—modified stem structures that resemble needles—measuring 6–13 cm (2.5–5 in) in length.
-These phylloclades are arranged in umbrella-like clusters at the ends of branches, giving the tree its common name.
+The species is characterized by reddish-brown bark that peels in vertical strips and by its distinctive foliage, which consists of whorled, glossy, dark green cladode—modified stem structures that resemble needles—measuring 6–13 cm (2.5–5 in) in length.
+Seedlings also have a pair of cotyledons and a pair of primary leaves.
+The cladodes are arranged in umbrella-like clusters at the ends of branches, giving the tree its common name.
 The seed cones are ovoid to cylindrical, measuring 6–11 cm (2.5–4.25 in) long, and require approximately two years to mature.

 History

-Sciadopitys verticillata was initially described by Carl Peter Thunberg in 1784.
+Sciadopitys verticillata was initially described by Carl Peter Thunberg in 1784 as a species of Pinus.
 An early attempt to introduce the plant to the West was made around 1853 at the request of Thomas Lobb, but the effort was unsuccessful, as both plants died shortly after arriving in Europe.
 The plant was successfully introduced to the UK by John Gould Veitch in September 1860.
 Considered attractive, this tree is popular in gardens, despite its slow growth rate.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 A stylized representation of the tree (known in Japanese as kōyamaki) was chosen as the Japanese Imperial crest for the Akishino branch of the Imperial Family.